The CPS Arts Education Plan systematically improves, expands, and strategically coordinates arts education for all CPS students.

-Ingenuity, in partnership with Chicago Public Schools’ (CPS) Department of Arts Education, and with the support of the Department of Cultural Affairs (DCASE) is pleased to present the CPS Arts Education Plan, which profiles CPS’ six arts education priorities that form its sweeping new vision and direction for making the arts part of every CPS student’s educational experience.
+In 2012, the CPS Department of Arts Education, in partnership with Ingenuity and with the support of the Department of Cultural Affairs, or DCASE, presented the CPS Arts Education Plan, which profiles CPS’ six arts education priorities that form its sweeping vision and direction for making the arts part of every CPS student’s educational experience.

 There are many more examples and more research that supports similar, positive outcomes for youth involved in the arts.
 Visit www.artsedsearch.org to learn more about the educational outcomes of arts learning in and out of school time.